angelocarasig/Terminus-Old/README.md

 # Terminus

-Brings an updated UI to view and manage your visual novels from VNDB.
+WIP New VNDB Profile UI

-WIP
+Aims to also integrate user statistics